Guide to Git™ — Common Git Commands

 • cPanel’s Git™ Version Control interface (cPanel » Home » Files » Git™ Version Control) provides the URL to use to clone each of your account’s repositories.

 • To clone private repositories, you must perform additional steps.
-For more information, read our Guide to Git - Set Up Access to Private Repositories documentation.
+For more information, read our Set Up Access to Private Repositories documentation.

 git add